oSoc17/rideaway-data/index.md

 Our web tool is intended for advanced OSM editors who are highly versed with editing route relations with JOSM.
 An introduction of the can be viewed from this [link](https://cyclenetworks.osm.be/brumob/about/).
 However, it is highly recommended that mapping work on the Brussels regional network should be done in collaboration with the OSM Belgium community by making contact with them via community@osm.be

 ## The progress so far and the future of the tool
 Tremendous progress has already been achieved by a few members of the Belgian community who tested our tool.
-Obvious from the time-lapse image below, most issues have already been resolved.
+It is obvious from the time-lapse image below that most issues have already been resolved.
 This tool can be used by the community to monitor any changes.
 Also, since this is an open source project, our code can be easily be repurposed for use in other places.

 <p align="center">
 <img src="./images/osmbrusselsbikedataprogress.gif" width="500">